pranigopu/pranigopu.github.io/docs/statistics/order-statistics.md

 ---

-**NOTE**: The probability density function for each order statistic can be obtained by differentiating the $CDF$.
+**NOTE**: _The probability density function for each order statistic can be obtained by differentiating the CDF._